- FREE admission

 How long is the production?

 Most of the productions in the park will be between 2 and 2 1/2 hours including a 15-20 minute intermission.
-Check with the House Manager, office, or firstname.lastname@example.org for exact running times of productions.
+The exact running times will be posted on this page closer to production, and you can also check with the House Manager, office, or email@example.com for exact running times of productions.

 Is the amphitheater accessible?

-Sensory Tours: Pre-show sensory/touch tours for the visually impaired are available during the summer.
-Contact Director of Education Kyle Ware for more information at 502.574.9900 or email email@example.com.
+Pre-show sensory/tactile tours for the visually impaired are available during the summer.
+Contact Director of Education Kyle Ware for more information at 502.574.9900 or email firstname.lastname@example.org.

 Where are the restrooms?